Love, Saskatchewan: History

 More lumber mills located in and around the village, which grew to a peak population of approximately 250 by the 1950s, by which time the local timber was becoming depleted and agriculture had grown considerably.

 In its heyday the village had two general stores, a hotel with a beer parlour (bar), a pool hall, a couple of cafes, an insurance office, a couple of gas stations which included general auto repair and a few other businesses catering to people involved in the lumber industry.

 As farming grew, a United Grain Growers grain elevator had been built in 1947 for the convenience of the farmers in the area.
 With the building of the large inland grain terminals on the prairies of the Canadian west, the small grain elevators were no longer needed and most, including the one at Love, were demolished.
 The CPR discontinued service in about 2002 with the closing of the Saskatchewan Wheat Pool elevator at Choiceland.
 In 2008, a number of local business people and investors purchased the Nipawin to Choiceland tracks, which now operates as the Torch River Rail.

-On Halloween night of 1987 there was a drunken bar brawl which took place at the local bar, The Hillbilly Haven. there was fisticuffs and tomfoolery afoot.
-The police had to intervene.
-The famed author, artist and poet Donald Burke was there as a young boy.
-He wrote about the incident in his New York Times best selling novel When It All Went Down.

 The village has received some international recognition due to its unique postmark consisting of a teddy bear holding a heart.
 People from many parts of the world have sent bundles of wedding invitations to the Love post office to be stamped with the romantically oriented post mark and then forwarded to their final destinations.

 Connie Kaldor has written a song about the village, which is the title track of her 2014 album "Love Sask."